-The largest portion of the District's net position is the classification net investment in capital assets.
+The largest portion of the District's net position is the classification Net Investment in Capital Assets.
 This classification reflects the District's investment in capital assets (land, intangible assets such as easements and water rights, buildings, plant, and equipment) less any remaining related debt.
 The District uses its capital assets to provide services to its customers.
-The classification net investment in capital assets increased by approximately \$185,000 in 2017 due to the following: acquisition of assets greater than depreciation expense, disposal of assets with a book value of \$355,000, \$1.7 million decrease to expense certain lower cost assets resulting from a change in accounting policy, and a \$1.2 million increase from a prior period adjustment to correct accumulated depreciation.
+The classification Net Investment in Capital Assets increased by approximately \$55,000 in 2019, as depreciation nearly offset payments on debt and capital asset acquisitions.